RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 functionality.
 If you can live with the smaller feature set of Ingress resources, perhaps you should, they are more widely understood and will work with any decent Kubernetes gateway.

 Emissary can of course support normal Ingress resources as well as its advanced CRDs.
-Let's wrap up this step by creating an ingress rule that routes traffic destined for `/engine` to an nginx deployment.
+Let's wrap up this step by creating an ingress rule that routes traffic destined for `/engine` to an nginx Deployment.

-First create an nginx deployment and a service for it:
+First create an nginx Deployment and a service for it:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl create deploy engine --image=nginx